wkliao/readthedocs/darshan-util/doc/darshan-util.rst

-Before providing details on each I/O operation, DXT provides a short preamble for each file/rank trace block with the following bits of information: the Darshan identifier for the file (which is equivalent to the identifers used by Darshan in its traditional modules), the full file path, the corresponding MPI rank the current block of trace data belongs to, the hostname associated with this process rank, the number of individual POSIX read and write operations by this process, and the mount point and file system type corresponding to the traced file.
+Before providing details on each I/O operation, DXT provides a short preamble for each file/rank trace block with the following bits of information: the Darshan identifier for the file (which is equivalent to the identifiers used by Darshan in its traditional modules), the full file path, the corresponding MPI rank the current block of trace data belongs to, the hostname associated with this process rank, the number of individual POSIX read and write operations by this process, and the mount point and file system type corresponding to the traced file.

-The output format for each indvidual I/O operation segment is:
+The output format for each individual I/O operation segment is:

 .. code-block::